-In the writings here at Through The Cracks Ministries, I've tried to avoid confronting people's beliefs just because I happen to think they're potentially wrong.
-And I say potentially as a humble gesture, despite some of the foolishness taught in the name of religion, because my purpose is to encourage people to know the love of God rather than point fingers or prove myself right.
-Though it may not seem apparent, I do not like to stir up controversy without good reason.
-So, I have written many words extolling the mercies of God's grace and boundless love for his children, while focusing most of my challenge toward those who claim to know where to draw the line of limitation on God's love.
-Intimately knowing God's unfathomable patience and grace in my own life, I would never dare to draw such a line with anyone, and I'm very comfortable and sure that no one, in any circumstance this side of eternity, is beyond the reach of God's love or his willingness to extend grace.
+In the writings here at Through The Cracks Ministries, I avoid confronting people's beliefs simply because I happen to think they're potentially wrong.
+And I say potentially as a humble gesture, despite some of the foolishness taught in the name of religion.
+The site's purpose after all, is to encourage people to know the love of God, and there is no sense stirring up controversy without good reason.
+So I have written many words extolling the mercies of God's grace and boundless love for his children, while focusing most of my challenge toward those who claim to know where to draw the boundary line limiting God's love.
+Intimately knowing God's unfathomable patience and grace in my own life, I would never dare to draw such a line with anyone.
+I'm very comfortable and sure that no one, in any circumstance this side of eternity, is beyond the reach of God's love or his willingness to extend grace.

 To forgive is human?

 You've likely heard the that "to err is human; to forgive, divine."
 We all can think of people that we likely feel deserve torture for their horrendous crimes against humanity, our families, or ourselves.
-But even in the depths of our human anger, which surely is not tempered by a love as boundless as Gods, we still would probably want to limit that torture to something less than eternally conscious burning.
-Even as humans, we can forgive eventually, and even if there are a few exceptions, it certainly would not be something we would consider doing to anyone for simply being wrong in their religious beliefs.
-It is a doctrine that most honest Christians choke on, and even many pastors and preachers will limit their discussion of hell, knowing in their hearts that in all their years of preaching, this still does not seem right!
+But even in the depths of our human anger, which surely is not tempered by a love as boundless as God's, we still would probably want to limit that torture to something less than eternal conscious torment.
+Even as humans we can often forgive eventually.
+And even if there are a few exceptions, it certainly would not be something we would consider doing to anyone for simply being wrong in their religious beliefs.
+It is a doctrine that most honest Christians choke on, and even many pastors and preachers will limit or even cease their discussion of hell, knowing in their hearts that in all their years of preaching, this still does not seem right!

 I do not want this to be one of my longer writings, and so will avoid restating a lot of points already discussed elsewhere.
-In my article, "What must I do to be saved" also on this website, an excellent foundation is provided for what I will say here, and I highly recommend it to anyone trying to discern the truth about what God is offering when he speaks of "salvation".
+In my article entitled The truth about being 'Saved', a thorough foundation is provided for what I will say here, and I highly recommend it to anyone wanting to understand what God is truly offering when he speaks of "salvation".
 But one key point I'll repeat from that text is how important it is to receive God's gift of eternity by conscious choice, and why our chances of living beyond this life without God are effectively zero.
-WE are simply not indestructible.
-An observation of many human diseases that effect the brain show that our personalities, memories, and everything we think of as our very souls, are all unsettlingly dependant on this amazing piece of chemical engineering we call the body, and particularly the brain.
+Apart from some unknown and unseen intervention, WE are simply not indestructible.
+An observation of many human diseases that effect the brain show that our personalities, memories, and everything we think of as our very souls, are all unsettlingly fragile, dependant on this amazing piece of chemical engineering we call the body and brain.
 But I also make clear in that article that there is a huge difference between a simple choosing of life over death, and the notion that making the wrong choice will get you an eternal life anyway, in hell!

-The truth is that this concept of hell seems almost obviously translated in scripture and taught upon in such a way as to intentionally mislead believers, and all I intend to do here is point out things that are actually in the bible, and do so in context.
+The truth is that this concept of hell is the result of mis translations, which are then taught about in a manner guaranteed to mislead believers.
+All I intend to do here is point out things that are actually in the bible, and do so in context.
 In doing so, I hope to cast enough doubt on this ongoing 'hellfire' teaching to bring comfort to those who have been mislead, and a bit of relief as well.

 In the beginning